peter88213/nvhelp-en/source/writing.rst

 appear.

 .. note::
-   The toolbar icon mentiones above is only for the manuscript.
-If you want to apply changes made in other documents, like character sheets, or synopses, use the **Import** menu.
+   The toolbar icon mentioned above is only for the manuscript.
+If you want to apply changes made in other documents like character sheets or synopses, use the `Import menu <import_menu.html>`__.

    .. figure:: _images/writing09.png
       :alt: novelibre screenshot